Collecting Test Metadata

 Mocha with nyc

-Following is a complete example for Mocha with nyc, contributed by marcospgp.
+Following is an example for Mocha with nyc, contributed by marcospgp.

 jobs: